-Sports drink are very common in the world of sports.
+Sports drinks are very common in the world of sports.
 Everybody knows that sports drink can prolong intense activity, since it provides the body with the fast to use energy it needs.
-What remains unclear, are the questions of which sport drink and how much.
+What remains unclear, are the questions of which sports drink and how much.

 What is the optimal amount of carbohydrates?

 Carbohydrates are the main source of energy for combat sports athletes, and the more available they are, the more you can make out of the training.
 The amount of carbohydrates you need during training depends on the training that you’re about to have and your body size.
 The general guidelines recommend 0.7g carbohydrates per hour of training for each kg of body weight.